Five Things to do with your Elderly Parents in Oundle, Northamptonshire

 Oundle is a beautiful countryside town known for its stone buildings and rich history.
 This popular spot hugs the River Nene in Northamptonshire and dates back to the Iron Age.
 Mary Queen of Scots is said to haunt the local Talbot Inn, perhaps because the Inn was rebuilt using stones and fittings from Fotheringhay Castle in 1626 - the site of her trial and execution in 1587.

+Now that the live-in care in Northamptonshire has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your elderly parents.
 This area is an ideal place to visit with your loved one.
 A range of activities are available; we’ve selected five great options for elderly visitors and their carers.

 To market, to market